samsledje/D-SCRIPT/README.md

  ### `npm start`

  At this point, both the backend and frontend should be up and running.
+You can access the webpage currently at http://localhost:3000/